1957 - 1966

 In the ads above a slogan "brewed the old-world way...nature's way" was used for the first couple of months.
 Thereafter, the term "nature's way" was dropped from the ad campaign.
 However, in March, 1958, "brewed" was also eliminated and only "old-world..." was used with the Bavarian Girl ads, to apparently better connect Brenda in the ads to her visits in the old world.
 In addition, various German words were utilized with the Brenda ads.
 They included Auf Wiedersehn (goodbye) - when she left for her trip to Germany, Bierliebhaber (beer lover), Prosit (Here's how / to your health), Gemütlichkeit (friendliness / comfort), Fantastisch (fantastic), Fasching (exciting and happy), Schön (beautiful), Jawohl (yes siree) and Fabelhaft (terrific).
 An interesting aspect with most of the Bavarian Girl ads is that they included some secondary advertising for the airline used by Brenda, SAS, and a local department store that supplied her clothes, Shillito's.

 Brenda was the first, last and only Bavarian Girl.
 Even though her title Bavarian Girl of the Year indicated there would be future Bavarian Girls, it never materialized.
-That's because In early 1959 it was announced that Bavarian had been sold to International Breweries Inc. (IBI) based in Detroit, MI.
+This may have been due to the merger announced in early 1959 between Bavarian and International Breweries Inc. (IBI) based in Detroit, MI.
 (See the IBI Years.)
 IBI had a different concept of advertising, which tried to make its other brands more similar to one another by using some of the same advertising slogans.
-Just before this sale in early 1959, Bavarian modified their advertising strategy emphasizing Old-World Quality... - as shown by the ad on the right.
+However, just before this sale in early 1959, Bavarian modified their advertising strategy emphasizing Old-World Quality... - as shown by the ad on the right.

-After Bavarian was sold, its Advertising Manager, Larry Rinck, resigned.
+Shortly after Bavarian was sold, its Advertising Manager, Larry Rinck, resigned.
 Two of the Schott Family members with ownership interests, William C. and Lou Schott, also departed immediately after the sale.
-The Marketing Director, Louis L. Schott, who also was an owner and worked on creating the new image for Bavarian, resigned a couple years later.
-He then joined another family business, the Cincinnati Galvanizing Co.
-The only member of the Schott family to remain with Bavarian under IBI between 1959 and 1965, was its former president, William R. Schott, who became the General Manager of Bavarian, a Regional Vice President of IBI and an IBI Board member.
+The Marketing Director, Louis L. Schott, who belonged to the family that owned the brewery and was instrumentally in creating the new image for Bavarian (see the "New Look"), became the Sales Manager.
+A couple years later, he resigned and joined another family business, the Cincinnati Galvanizing Co.
+The only member of the Schott family to remain with Bavarian under IBI until 1965, was its former president, William R. Schott, who became the General Manager of Bavarian, a Regional Vice President of IBI and an IBI Board member.

-SCORECARDS / PROGRAMS - For the Cincinnati Reds at Crosley Field
+BILLBOARD & SCORECARDS - For the Cincinnati Reds at Crosley Field

 As shown in the prior section of Bavarian Ads: 1946 - 1956, Bavarian Brewing Co. had a billboard next to Crosley field.
 They continued to have the billboard thereafter into the mid 1960's.
 In the 1957 photo shown on the right is the new name, Bavarian/s, the new logo and the new them "...brewed natures way."
 (Please see Signs: Billboards, for other outdoor signs.)
 Also displayed below are ads featuring Bavarian/s that appeared in Red's Scorecards (Programs) at Crosley Field for 1964, 1960 and 1958.
 (To learn about other involvement Bavarian had with the Reds and athletics, please see Sponsorships.)